olimal/slack-archive/README.md

 ## Option 1
 Trigger CSV and PDF creation via Slack.
 ### Step 1
-- Run run.py from Command Prompt or Terminal: `python3 path/to/run.py`
+- Run run.py from Command Prompt or Terminal: `python path/to/run.py`
 - You should see this response: ⚡️ Bolt app is running!
 ### Step 2
 - Mention __@Virtual Courier Archive__ in a Slack channel.